New Housing FAQ

 Some, not a lot.
 The current property already houses women and women with children for a shorter term.
 Sometimes the House is full and sometimes there's only a couple women there.
 We pride ourselves on running a safe, quiet house that has little impact on the neighbourhood.
 The New Build will inject some more families into the neighbourhood.
 There will be 12 units, most will house either a single woman or a mother and infant, a few units will have the capacity to house women with more than one child.
 The New Build will also have some office space so there will be additional staff on site.
 Neighbours can expect an increase in density and associated activity of about 25 people.
 However, due to the nature of the services NSDP offers, the goal of the project is to build a site that is as quiet, safe and non-intrusive as possible.

 The operations at the New Build and the nature of the Transition House require the area to be a quiet, safe space for tenants.
 With that goal in mind, NSDP staff will be regulating who and when people visit the property.
 There will be occasional group events or family and friends that visit someone in their home, but overnight visitors and parties will not be allowed .
 As always, staff are on site 24 hours a day to provide support and supervision.
 The main increase in traffic will be women with strollers/young children walking to the park or into town.
+Many of the women we serve don't own vehicles, so we doesn't anticipate many of the tenants having cars.
+This is why it is so improtant that the property be within walking distance of downtown and also why we don't anticipate a large increase in vehicle traffic in the neighbourhood.

 5) Urgh!
 Construction noise!